This article was originally published on January 19, 2023 at Let’s Recycle.

 The private sector is unsurprisingly wary of taking the risk on any changes in law, even where foreseeable, in an area which has typically been full of future policy proposals.
 In negotiating contracts, therefore, they will often succeed in securing carve-outs for particular risks or even include a “waste law list” of potential measures which will nevertheless be deemed to be qualifying changes in law, despite their foreseeability.
 We have already seen that protection given for separate food collections.

 The alternative methods of treatment for food waste tend to be either anaerobic digestion or in-vessel compositing.
 The economics of such arrangements are complex, with the sale of power and compost potentially of some value.
 However, whether this can fully compensate for the additional cost of placing a new contract remains to be seen.
-The position is further complicated by the fact that where the WCA and the WDA are separate (in two-tier areas), it may be the WCA which seeks to find a source for the food waste, making use of its own powers of recycling.
+The position is further complicated by the fact that where the waste collection authorities and the WDA are separate (in two-tier areas), it may be the WCA which seeks to find a source for the food waste, making use of its own powers of recycling.

 These changes will bring environmental benefits but authorities will need to be well-prepared.